-4.10.6.
-Investment in currencies other than Base Currency
+4.10.6 Investment in currencies other than Base Currency

-The Investment Adviser may invest a significant portion of the Fund's assets in currencies other than the Base Currencies, the prices of which will be determined with reference to currencies other than the Base Currencies.
+The Investment Adviser may invest a significant portion of the Fund's assets in currencies other than the Base Currencies of the Portfolios, or in instruments denominated in currencies other than the Base Currencies, the prices of which will be determined with reference to currencies other than the Base Currencies.
 The Fund, however, values its securities and other assets in the Base Currencies.
 The value of the Portfolios' assets will fluctuate with Base Currencies exchange rates as well as the price changes of its investments in the various local markets and currencies.
 Thus, an increase in the value of the Base Currencies compared to the other currencies in which the Fund makes its investments will reduce the effect of increases and magnify the effect of decreases in the prices of the Fund's investment securities in their local markets.
 Conversely, a decrease in the value of the Base Currencies will have the opposite effect on the Fund's non-Base Currency investment securities.

-4.10.7.
-Non-deliverable forwards
+4.10.7 Non-deliverable forwards

 For certain emerging markets, where local currencies are not freely convertible, Non-Deliverable Forward Contracts ("NDFs") may be used to implement Currency Hedged Share Classes.
 NDFs are currency financial derivative instruments which differ from normal foreign currency forward contracts in that there is no physical settlement of two currencies at maturity.
 Instead, a net cash settlement (usually in USD) will be made by one party to the other based on the movement of two currencies.
 The markets for NDFs may have limited volume and prices may be volatile and be affected by a wide range of factors, which may result in prices that are materially different from the exchange rates for the underlying currencies.
-In addition, any yield that the Share Class may earn on NDFs may be materially less than the yield that the Share Class of a Portfolio, will be able to enter into NDF contracts due to the potential for limited trading.
+In addition, any yield that the Share Class may earn on NDFs may be materially less than the yield that the Share Class could earn by holding the underlying currencies.
+There can be no assurance that the Fund, in respect of a Share Class of a Portfolio, will be able to enter into NDF contracts due to the potential for limited trading.

-4.11.
-Currency hedging
+4.11 Currency hedging

-4.11.1.
-Share currency designation risk
+4.11.1 Share currency designation risk